Romans 12:2

 We're going to be reading from two different passages in scripture.
 Firstly, we're going to turn to 2 Corinthians 3:12-18, and then we're going to turn to Romans 11:33 through 12:2.
 So let's hear the word of the Lord.
 Since we have such a hope, we are very bold, not like Moses who would put a veil over his face so that the Israelites might not gaze at the outcome of what was being brought to an end.
 But their minds were hardened, for to this day when they read the old covenant, the same veil remains unlifted because only through Christ is it taken away.

-Yes.
-To this day, whenever Moses is read, a veil lies over their hearts.
+Yes, to this day, whenever Moses is read, a veil lies over their hearts.
 But when one turns to the Lord, the veil is removed.
-Now the Lord is the spirit, and where the spirit of the Lord is, there is freedom.
-And we all, with unveiled face, beholding the glory of the Lord are transformed into the same image from one degree of glory to another.
+Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
+And we all, with unveiled face, beholding the glory of the Lord, are transformed into the same image from one degree of glory to another.

 I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
-Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing, you may discern what is the will of God, what is good and acceptable and perfect.
+Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.
 This is the word of the Lord.
 May He add His blessing to this reading.
 Our text comes to us from that second reading.

 But we live in a world today where I think most of us know what a worldview is, what it entails, what it means.
-And we realised that here, we live by an Australian worldview, and I hope a lot of you or all of you actually recognise that we are not just Australian but a Christian Australian worldview that marks the way we live.
-But I want to point out that even if you are aware of this, the concept of worldview is relatively new.
-I began teaching it twenty five years ago at Theological College, and at that time, students said, worldview, what is it?
+And we realise that here, we live by an Australian worldview, and I hope a lot of you or all of you actually recognise that we are not just Australian but a Christian Australian worldview that marks the way we live.
+But I want to point out that if you are aware of this, the concept of worldview is relatively new.
+I began teaching it twenty-five years ago at Theological College, and at that time, students said, worldview, what is it?
 You know, it just wasn't known as yet.

-But textbooks tell us that this concept arose in the academic world in Germany back in the late seventeen hundreds.
+But textbooks tell us that this concept arose in the academic world in Germany back in the late 1700s.
 Immanuel Kant is the philosopher often credited with that.
 But I think they're wrong because I can show you a facsimile of a book written in Dutch that came out of reformed thinking called, you know, Dutch which means worldview, and it was written in 1708, so that's eighty years prior to Kant.
 And I think reformed people have always been aware that to be reformed is not just to follow a religion, but to live in a special way in God's world, recognising that it is a world ruled by God, that all aspects of society must conform to Him, and that even in our scientific explorations, the recognition that God made this world, that He put order into this world actually led to the blossoming of science which came out of this worldview.
-Unfortunately, this Christian worldview, which was strong in Western Europe, was overtaken in the late eighteen hundreds by liberal thinking and where they began to talk of nature instead of God shaping this world.
+Unfortunately, this Christian worldview, which was strong in Western Europe, was overtaken in the late 1800s by, yeah, liberal thinking and where they began to talk of nature instead of God shaping this world.

 And God, at that time, raised up some church leaders.
 There was a Scottish Presbyterian named James Orr, and there was a Dutch pastor called Abraham Kuyper who became prime minister of The Netherlands, but both of them said, people, we have to return to a distinctive Christian worldview, not follow this liberal thinking.
 And there were others who followed in this.
 T. S.

 Nope.
 He wanted a secular one.
 And he said, what we want is changes on six crucial points.
-And I mentioned that because I think these six crucial points that he wanted changed help us to see where society went when it departed from the Christian worldview.
+And I mention that because I think these six crucial points that he wanted changed help us to see where society went when it departed from the Christian worldview.
 He said the first thing we want is a world that is uncommitted to any view of reality.

 You can believe what you like about creation, about man, about our place in the universe.
 Reality is what's real for you, and you can believe what you like about religion, about how you live, about what genders we have, make up your own mind.
 You only have to go to YouTube to see how this led to all kinds of weird claims that we are really ruled by aliens who visit us occasionally in spaceships and have left monuments in South America and all that kind of thing.
 Other people who claim that there is a possibility of perpetual motion, that these laws discovered by Newton don't count, all kinds of weird ideas, but they are not committed to reality.
-The second thing the Mumbi said is this new world is going to be pluralist.
+The second thing that Munby said is this new world is going to be pluralist.

-You don't follow just one culture.
+We don't follow just one culture.
 Now I come from a migrant family, and I remember soon after we entered New Zealand, we went to visit the museum in Auckland, a beautiful museum on the waterside there, but there we saw a lot of the New Zealand culture, and there was a picture there of the queen.
 And I think I asked, who's that lady there?
 And my parents said, well, that is our new queen because now we live in New Zealand and we no longer are following the Dutch ways, we will become like New Zealanders because after all, if you want to be Dutch, stay in Holland.
 Good place for it.

 But in New Zealand, you become a New Zealander.
-Now I think that was widely accepted by migrants except we began to recognise that maybe we were being unfair to the traditional inhabitants of the country, Maoris in New Zealand, the Aborigine people here.
+Now I think that was widely accepted by migrants except we began to recognise that maybe we were being unfair to the traditional inhabitants of the country, Maoris in New Zealand, the Aboriginal people here.
 Why should they have to follow our culture?
 And we said, well, we can be pluralist here.
 But then we began to get waves of refugees with different cultures, and we all thought they would go back to their own homes.

 So we said, well, you live the way you used to so that you can go back home.
 But then we discovered most of them never went back but still continued in their culture.
 And then when new migrants came, they said, well, if they can do it, so can we.
 And many people began to say, this is great.
-And I have to say, I think it's wonderful when you have many people from different cultures coming together, sharing their insights, sharing their great achievements of their culture.
+And I have to say, I think it's wonderful when you have many people from different cultures coming together, sharing their insights, sharing their, yeah, great achievements of their culture.

-We had a feast in Geelong called Pekka Fest where all the different ethnic groups had little stalls and you could sample their food.
+We had a feast in Geelong called Pako Fest where all the different ethnic groups had little stalls and you could sample their food.
 They would do some dancing, show their traditional dress, and that was wonderful.
 But there's another side to that, and that is when it comes to morality, every culture has a morality but it doesn't coincide.
 They all have, say, respect for the elderly, but the way you do it in one culture is very different from the way you do it in another culture.
 I think one example of this is what I discovered in Nigeria where I lived in a tribe called the Tiv people, and there were lots of fruit trees, and you could help yourself to the fruit as long as there wasn't a broken pot underneath the tree.

 If there was a broken pot underneath the tree, it meant that tree belonged to somebody who had planted it, and so the fruit was theirs.
 And everybody observed it, no problem.
-Trouble was in the tribe next to us, they also had fruit trees, but they said if a fruit tree is planted in rows, then you know it belongs to somebody.
+Trouble was in the tribe next to us, they also have fruit trees, but they said if a fruit tree is planted in rows, then you know it belongs to somebody.
 But if they're just scattered everywhere among other trees, then you know they're wild and you help yourself.
 No problem.

 They did it their way.
 On the other side, they said, no, the way they did it is as long as a fruit tree is not within about 50 metres of a house where you can see it from the house, then you can help yourself.
 But if it is close to the house, then it belongs to the homeowner.
 All of those worked, but what happens when you combine these three groups into a town together?
 Well, what happens is that the children say, what are the rules?

 Because before Christianity came, the ruler who made the laws was above the laws, and he was free to break them all.
 The Magna Carta sought to change that, but didn't take hold for a long time where it said the king should also be under the laws that he makes, but of course that was not the case for a long time until Christianity really began to take hold.
-And what we see then in a society where people themselves set the laws or maybe a focal minority pushes society into going a certain way, you can't complain if you think society is wrong because society itself determines justice.
+And what we see then in a society where people themselves set the laws or maybe a vocal minority pushes society into going a certain way, you can't complain if you think society is wrong because society itself determines justice.
 Society is now above the law, and so you cannot complain when you think society is wrong.
 You see, the old philosophers over in Greece already recognised you could not have morality until you recognised that there's some point outside of humanity.

 They called it the summum bonum, the greatest good.
 Most people just call it God.
 Okay?
 But being philosophers, they didn't want to use the name God, but they recognised that there's something out there that should direct us and not ourselves because if you recognise that morality comes from God, then you have something to appeal to when things go wrong.
-The fifth thing that Mumbi pointed out is that he wanted the elimination of feelings and intuition from the public forum.
+The fifth thing that Munby pointed out is that he wanted the elimination of feelings and intuition from the public forum.

 Christian feelings, he said, should be confined to your private life.
 Okay?
 If you want to worship, do that inside your house, not outside where people can see you, certainly not outside the place where abortions are committed or so because that would be criminal.
 It was argued that morality is to be based on facts and not on feelings and not on the Bible.
 Now Romans 2:14-15 tells us that even the unbeliever knows in his heart what is right.

 But then you go to Romans 1, it says, although they know what is right, they choose to do what is wrong, and God gives them over to the evil of their hearts, and their conscience begins to disappear.
 Now these people who said we shouldn't be led by feelings, they are letting their feelings decide how they want to live.
-And so they've actually turned things around, as in the other cases we looked at too, and they try to uphold their viewpoints by so called scientific studies based on facts, on statistics.
+And so they've actually turned things around as in the other cases we looked at too, and they try to uphold their viewpoints by so-called scientific studies based on facts, on statistics.
 Now let me tell you that statistics are the worst thing to go by because they are so open to manipulation.
 Statistically, if you have your head in the oven and your feet in the freezer, then on average, you're good, aren't you?

 It pushes evolutionism.
 It pushes things like climate change and so on.
 And I think what we have here is not science, but feelings and intuitions hiding under a mask of science.
 Lastly, he said, in this new world, there will be no ideal types or models.
 We used to have models that we followed.